Mary Jane Watson: Amazing Mary Jane - 2019

 According to Diamond Comic Distributors, Amazing Mary Jane #1 was the 6th best selling comic book in October 2019.

-Mike Fugue of CBR.com ranked Amazing Mary Jane #1 2nd in their "Comics You Need To Read This Week" list, stating, "The Amazing Mary Jane #1 is a smart, topical, and often hilarious debut starring everyone’s favorite redhead, in her very first solo series.
-Leah Williams’ script shines and balances lighthearted quips with serious social commentary masterfully.
-Carlos Gomez’s artwork is gorgeous and while he doesn’t get an opportunity to illustrate larger-than-life battles, there is an urgency to his visual pacing and still manages to pull off show-stopping panels.
+Mike Fugue of CBR.com ranked Amazing Mary Jane #1 2nd in their "Comics You Need To Read This Week" list, stating, "The Amazing Mary Jane #1 is a smart, topical, and often hilarious debut starring everyone's favorite redhead, in her very first solo series.
+Leah Williams' script shines and balances lighthearted quips with serious social commentary masterfully.
+Carlos Gomez's artwork is gorgeous and while he doesn't get an opportunity to illustrate larger-than-life battles, there is an urgency to his visual pacing and still manages to pull off show-stopping panels.
 This book is a lot of fun and manages to be so without feeling too twee."

 Mary Jane & Black Cat: Beyond - 2022

 According to Diamond Comic Distributors, Mary Jane & Black Cat: Beyond #1 was the 21st best selling comic book in January 2022.

 Sayantan Gayen of CBR.com referred to Mary Jane & Black Cat: Beyond #1 as a "thrilling tale peppered with drama and intrigue," writing, "It is not an exaggeration to say that Mary Jane & Black Cat: Beyond #1 features one of the best Marvel crossovers in recent history.
 Jed MacKay writes an equally beautiful team-up of Black Cat and Ben Reilly in the Death of Doctor Strange: Spider-Man #1.
-Needless to say, MacKay has a good grasp on the character of Felicia Hardy and has found a seamless way to connect her with other characters across the Spider-Man mythos.
 Mary Jane and Black Cat may look at each other as romantic rivals, but the instant bonding between the two and the comfort they feel in each other's company is heartwarmingly beautiful to see.
 Mary Jane & Black Cat: Beyond #1 is an enthralling and charming tale."
-Hannibal Tabu of Bleeding Cool gave Mary Jane & Black Cat: Beyond #1 a grade of 8 out of 10, saying, "Jed MacKay has done some great work in building the legend of the Black Cat over the last few years, and this issue carries through the fruits of those labors in a Felicia Hardy that's quick to improvise but just as considerate and calculating."

 Other versions

+Age of X

+When the Anti-Mutant group known as the Human Coalition decided to also target the Mutates, Peter send his pregnant wife Mary Jane away to France to ensure her safety.